-OUR DAEC is typically every other Saturday from 9am-1pm, is $70, and is conducted in our office on 49th and Dodge (105 S. 49th St., Suite K).
+OUR DAEC is typically every other Saturday from 9am-1pm, is $50, and is conducted in our office at 4913 Underwood Ave., in the beautiful Dundee neighborhood of Omaha, Nebraska.
 This meets your requirement to complete a 4 hour DAEC.
 If additional documentation beyond the certificate is required, there may be an additional charge.

 If you need the 8 hour class, it is $80, and you do the Saturday class plus 2 interactive education groups.
 We have these EVERY Monday, Tuesday, and Thursday from 6 to 8 pm.
 You can do the interactive education groups before or after the Saturday DAEC, whatever works for you.
 You pick the nights, call or text to reserve your seat, show up twice and you’re done with 8 hours.

 If you really REALLY do NOT want to be in a group, you can do all 4 or 8 hours in 1-on-1 individual education sessions with me at $100 per hour ($400 for 4 hour DAEC, $800 for 8 hour DAEC).